Date: 19 March 2020 - 20 March 2020

 |Overview:||Cognitive behavioural based self-management skills are increasingly popular within physical health settings and have been demonstrated to be effective in helping women who are experiencing problematic menopausal symptoms.
 This course will help healthcare professionals to build confidence and skills to effectively support women who are interested in developing these skills themselves.
 The training will be delivered in a lecture and workshop format.
 Delegates will learn to apply their new knowledge and skills to facilitate self-management strategies within a 6 session group intervention, or working individually with patients.|

-Please note, this course is for healthcare professionals only and it is important to be able to access clinical supervision when using psychologically informed principles with patients.
+Please note, this course is for registered healthcare professionals only and it is important to be able to access clinical supervision when using psychologically informed principles with patients.
+You will need to provide your professional registration number when booking the course.

 |Fees:||£475 (which includes a copy of Managing Hot Flushes and Night Sweats with Group CBT: An evidence based treatment manual for health professionals by Hunter, M.S. and Smith M (2015), Routledge Taylor Francis)|